NaveDanan/RAGroot/README.md

 Stream the answer generation (Server-Sent Events).

 >[!NOTE]
 >Because of curl's buffering behavior, It buffers the output and doesn't display Server-Sent Events (SSE) in real-time.
-This is a common problem with streaming endpoints. for real-time update use CLI coomand with --stream flag
+This is a common problem with streaming endpoints. for real-time update use CLI command with --stream flag

 ```bash
 curl -X POST http://localhost:8080/stream \